hoangsonww/Moodify-Emotion-Music-App/README.md

    ```bash
    pip install -r requirements.txt
    ```

+5. **Edit the configurations in the `src/config.py` file:**
+   - Visit the `src/config.py` file and update the configurations as needed, especially your Spotify API keys and configure ALL the paths.
+   - Visit the individual model training scripts in the `src/models` directory and update the paths to the datasets and output paths as needed.

-5. **Train the text emotion model:**
+6. **Train the text emotion model:**
    ```bash
    python src/models/train_text_emotion.py
    ```
    *Repeat similar commands for other models as needed (e.g., facial and speech emotion models).*

-6. **Ensure all trained models are placed in the `models` directory, and that you have trained all necessary models before moving to the next step!**
+7. **Ensure all trained models are placed in the `models` directory, and that you have trained all necessary models before moving to the next step!**

 ### **2. Set Up the Backend**